kedacore/keda-docs/content/docs/2.8/scalers/huawei-cloudeye.md

 - `metricName` - Name of the metric.
 - `dimensionName` - Name of the metric dimension.
 - `dimensionValue` - Value of the metric dimension.
 - `targetMetricValue` - Target value for your metric.
+(This value can be a float)
 - `minMetricValue` - Minimum value for your metric.
 If the actual value of the metric you get from cloudeye is less than the minimum value, then the scaler is not active.
+(This value can be a float)
 - `metricCollectionTime` - Collection time of the metric in seconds.
 Equivalent to the earliest start time of the end time. (default: 300)
 - `metricFilter` - Aggregation method of the metric.
 (Values: `average`, `max`, `min`, `sum`, Default: `average`, Optional)
 - `metricPeriod` - Granularity of the metric in seconds.
 (Default: 300, Optional)